Understanding everything you should know about flat feet in Gurgaon, Delhi

 One common characteristic between both symptomatic and asymptomatic is the partial or total collapse of the arch.
 Pediatric ﬂat feet, as mentioned earlier, can be divided into symptomatic and asymptomatic.
 Understanding this classiﬁcation can undoubtedly help you and your surgeon understand the best treatment for your child.

-Parents are concerned about this deformity, but it is essential to know majority cases of ﬂat feet in kids aren’t problematic and do not require any primary treatment.
+Parents are concerned about this deformity, but it is essential to know majority cases of ﬂat feet among kids in Gurgaon, Delhi aren’t problematic and do not require any primary treatment.

 Understanding When the Child Requires Treatment